98Miquelle11/salesforce/AdminIntermediateTrail/DataSecurity/README.md

 * Assign to users (or set expiration dates for temporary access).

 ### Reviewing Access
-Use Salesforce UI tools to audit permissions:
+Use Developer Org tools to audit permissions:
 * **Object Manager → Object Access**: shows which profiles, perm sets/groups grant access to an object,
 * **User Detail → View Summary**: shows all permissions a user has,
 * **Permission Set / Group Summary**: shows permissions bundled within each set or group.